This post uses PowerShell Pro Tools. PowerShell Pro Tools is a set of tools for PowerShell developers to build GUIs, package as executables and more.

 The form designer looks and behaves very similar to the form design in Visual Studio.
-On The left hand side is the designer canvas with the form component.
-On the right hand side is a collection of controls in the toolbox and a property grid for the currently selected control.
+The left-hand side is the designer canvas with the form component.
+On the right-hand side is a collection of controls in the toolbox and a property grid for the currently selected control.
 At the bottom of the property grid, it shows the currently selected control’s name and type.

 Building Your Form

 You can modify the control’s properties in the property grid.
-Changing the name will change the control’s variable that you will use in the PowerShell script.
+Changing the name will change the control variable that you will use in the PowerShell script.

 Adding Form Logic